ckampfe/russ/README.md

 Russ targets the latest stable version of the Rust compiler.
 Older Rust versions may work, but building Russ against non-latest stable versions is not a project goal and is not supported.
 Likewise, Russ may build with a nightly Rust compiler, but this is not a project goal.

-## sqlite version
+## SQLite version

-Russ compiles and bundles its own embedded Sqlite via the [Rusqlite](https://github.com/rusqlite/rusqlite) project, which is version 3.38.2.
+`russ` compiles and bundles its own embedded SQLite via the [Rusqlite](https://github.com/rusqlite/rusqlite) project, which is version 3.39.2.

+If you prefer to use the version of SQLite on your system, edit `Cargo.toml` to remove the `"bundled"` feature from the `rusqlite` dependency and recompile `russ`.

+**Please note** that while `russ` may run just fine with whatever version of SQLite you happen to have on your system, I do not test `russ` with a system SQLite, **and running `russ` with a system SQLite is not officially supported.**

 ## contributing